The Clear Edge

 What Breaks Here

-• You’re still involved in too many operational decisions and the team comes to you for everything.
+You’re still involved in too many operational decisions and the team comes to you for almost everything, which keeps you in a reactive loop.

-• You need 15–20 hours weekly for pure strategic work — thinking about next stage, market positioning, offer evolution, business model — but you’re giving it 3–5 hours because operations keep pulling you back.
+You actually need 15–20 hours each week for pure strategic work — thinking about the next stage, market positioning, offer evolution, and the business model — but right now you’re only giving it 3–5 hours because operational issues keep pulling you back in.

 Revenue Math